sanle/rssrd/README.md

 *~/.config/rssrd/destination*

 Contains full path to derictory where deamon will save data.
+Also contains *.error.log*

 ### Contacts ###